Valiantsin2021/Newman-parallel-run/Readme.md

 - path: (Required) Path to the folder containing Postman environments.

-- name: (Optional) Name of the collection/product to filter the collections.
+- name: (Required if no ALL arg provided or no env variables set) Name of the collection/product to filter the collections.

 - name: (Optional) Name of the environment to use.

-- ALL: (Optional) to run all the collections from the forlder
+- ALL: (Required if no C=<name> argument provided or no env variables set) to run all the collections from the forlder

 ### Environment variables